 In Hong Kong, I’ve been a housewife and kitty mom, as well as a travel agent and tour guide for family and friends who visit.
 The best part of the move?
 Exploring my new home and traveling!

-After a year of funemployment, I created the site Becky Exploring to share my adventures and inspire others to travel!
-On the blog, I’ll be sharing travel tips and lessons I’ve learned from my experiences so you can have the best trip possible!
+After a year living abroad and traveling, I started this site to share my adventures and inspire others to travel.
+On the blog, I’ll share tips and lessons I’ve learned (sometimes the hard way) from my experiences to help you plan your next adventure.

 Although my adventures are sort of a mixed bag, I've noticed a few trends emerge...

 More Random Bits about Me